Scatenix/DSA/README.md

-# DSA - Datastructures and algorithms
+# DSA - Datastructures and Algorithms

 Project to learn & implement datastructures and algorithms with Test-Driven-Development and as close to 100% test coverage as making sense and is possible.